In God We Trust (Brand Nubian album)

 In God We Trust is the second studio album by American hip-hop group Brand Nubian.
 It was released on February 2, 1993, via Elektra Records.
 Recording sessions took place at Chung King House Of Metal, The Hit Factory, Soundtrack Studios and Marathon Studios.
 Production was handled by Brand Nubian, Diamond D, Rafeal and Sting International, with Dante Ross serving as executive producer.
 It features a lone guest appearance from Red Fox.

 In the United States, the album debuted at number 12 on the Billboard 200 and number 4 on the Top R&B/Hip-Hop Albums charts.
-Three singles were released from the album, "Punks Jump Up to Get Beat Down", "Allah U Akbar" and "Love Me or Leave Me Alone".
-Singles "Punks Jump Up to Get Beat Down" and "Love Me or Leave Me Alone" reached the US Billboard Hot 100 chart, peaking at number 77 and 92, respectively.
+Three singles were released from the album: "Punks Jump Up to Get Beat Down", "Allah U Akbar" and "Love Me or Leave Me Alone".
+"Punks Jump Up to Get Beat Down" and "Love Me or Leave Me Alone" reached the US Billboard Hot 100 chart, peaking at number 77 and 92, respectively.